Thank you for subscribing

 What is solar power?

-Using solar energy in your home or business significantly reduces energy bill costs because you can generate and use your own electricity when the sun is shining rather than buying electricity from an energy retailer.
+Using solar energy in your home or business can also significantly reduce energy bill costs.
+That's because you can generate and use your own electricity when the sun is shining, rather than buying electricity from an energy retailer.

-Plus, if you have a solar battery, you can store the excess solar power generated during the day to use overnight, thus significantly reducing (or in some cases even eliminating) your need to buy electricity from your energy retailer.
-As an added bonus, some batteries offer blackout protection to keep your home functioning in the event of a power outage, using the energy you have stored in a solar battery.
+If you have a solar battery, you can store the excess solar power generated during the day to use overnight, thus significantly reducing (or in some cases even eliminating) your need to buy electricity from your energy retailer.

 Can solar energy power everything in my home?